sshafeez/jekyll-now/_posts/2018-10-2-Prosthetic_Arm_V1.md

 *Click for full-size.*
 [![alt text](/assets/projects/autodesk.jpg "Click For Full-Size")](https://raw.githubusercontent.com/sshafeez/sshafeez.github.io/master/assets/projects/autodesk.jpg)
-*Our feature in Autodesk Worldwide Design Showcase*
+*Our feature in Autodesk Worldwide Design Showcase, which you can checkout **[here](https://damassets.autodesk.net/content/dam/autodesk/www/campaigns/design-now/docs/Worldwide-Student-Design-Showcase-2018.pdf)**.*
 <!--more-->

 It was a great experience working with Michigan Nueroprosthetics to develop a 3D-printed myo-Electric Proshetic arm for a below elbow patient, Julian.
 I lead the electrical subteam which assembles all the electronics in the arm and writes the corresponding software.